GaelPouxMedard/GaelPouxMedard.github.io/_posts/2021-06-18-InterRate.markdown

 date: 2021-06-18
 description:  # Add post description (optional)
 img: articles/covers/3_InterRate.jpg # Add image post (optional)
-fig-caption: Pieces of information one is exposed to interact together.
-Their combination influence a user in a different way than the sum of their parts.
-The time-distance separating two interacting pieces of information plays a role in the interaction strength.
+fig-caption: Pieces of information we are exposed to affect our choices.
+Better, their combination influence a user in a different way than the sum of their individual influences -- they interact with each other.
+The time-distance separating two interacting pieces of information plays a role in the magnitude of interaction.
 In this figure, you see how strong the interaction is, that is how much it will affect a person's choice, with respect to time.
 tags: [Information, interaction, Convex modeling, Dynamics, Human decision]
 ---